iRuiz-Ruiz/Mitogenomic-Analysis/Mitogenome_analysis.md

 # Download mitogenomes
-Recommendation: your genes names should be no more than 8 characters (without considering ">")
+**IMPORTANT**: your genes names in the fasta file should be 8 characters (without considering ">")

+For example, any sequence downloaded from GenBank look like this (without the " ' ").

+>'>JX311919.1 Cottus sp.
+MKY-2013 isolate Bird Creek cytochrome oxidase subunit 1 (COI) gene, partial cds; mitochondrial

+You should reduce it to 8 characters (without the " ' ").

+>'>Cottus_1

+Note: You could change gene name size according to your needs, but make sure to update the code to #------------ format into a single line fasta (see below).

 # Alignment
 Mitochondrial genomes have non-coding (e.g. rRNA or tRNA) and coding sequences (e.g. COI, Cytb, NAD1, etc).
 You should use TranslatorX and MAFFT to perform alignments, respectively.
+To make it clearer:
+* MAFFT for non-coding sequences
+* TranslatorX for coding sequences

 ## Mafft